danielwessel/danielwessel.github.io/_pages/about.md

 Hi there!
 Thanks for stopping by.

-I'm a mathematician based in Munich, with research interests in constructive mathematics, point-free topology, and proof theory.
+I'm a mathematician based in Munich, with research interests in abstract algebra, point-free topology, and the history of proof theory.

 At the moment, I'm a Postdoctoral Researcher at the <a href="https://www.mathematik.uni-muenchen.de/~wessel/" target="_blank">Mathematical Institute of LMU Munich</a>.
 In 2023/24 I was fellow at the <a href="https://www.wiko-greifswald.de/fellows/alfried-krupp-fellows-programm/fellows-finden/2023-2024/misselbeck-wessel-daniel-phd/" target="_blank">Alfried Krupp Institute for Advanced Study</a>,